futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT12.md

 • northstar - the overall goal that the student will be working towards.
 • welcome – one sentence greeting explaining what they'll work on first, getting them motivated.
 • overview – one string summarizing the student's educational journey and how Futureproof's mentors, courses, and Discord community will help (1–2 short paragraphs acceptable within a single string).
-IMPORTANT: Do NOT mention specific timeframes like "year", "months", or "12 months".
-Instead refer to "this journey", "your path", or "these 12 milestones".
+IMPORTANT: Do NOT mention specific timeframes like "year", "months", or "10 months".
+Instead refer to "this journey", "your path", or "these 10 milestones".
-• milestones – array of 12 objects where each object has { number (1-12),
+• milestones – array of 10 objects where each object has { number (1-10),
        focus (primary skill/theme),
        goal (a 1-2 sentence capability statement that restates what the student will be able to do after completing the course's final project; write as an outcome starting with "Be able to ...", not an instruction), course_rec {title, url, benefit} }
    - NOTE: The "benefit" field in course_rec should be a full paragraph (3-4 sentences) explaining specifically how this course connects to the student's personal goals, what skills they'll gain, and how it fits into their overall learning journey toward their northstar.
 Don't just list features - explain the personal value and progression.
-• quarters – object with keys Q1, Q2, Q3, Q4; each value is one paragraph recapping progress and setting the next stage.
+• halves – object with keys H1, H2; each value is one paragraph recapping progress and setting the next stage.
 • kpi – 3-4 measurable indicators of progress (tracks finished, followers gained, etc.).
 • support_channels – array of strings (e.g., "Discord", "mentor sessions", "online feedback hours").